ncar-xdev/ecgtools/README.md

 ## Installation

-Intake-esm can be installed from PyPI with pip:
+ecgtools can be installed from PyPI with pip:

 ```bash
 python -m pip install ecgtools